Dynatrace/Dynatrace-workflow-samples/howtoimportexport/readme.md

 Here you can find the OpenAPI 3.0 specification: https://<yourtenant>.apps.dynatrace.com/platform/swagger-ui/index.html?urls.primaryName=Automation#/workflows

 a.)
 Use <GET> /workflows respectively <GET> /workflows/{id} to export one or all workflows.
 You can find an example http call xxx.
 Alternativately b.)
-Alternatively you can use the workflow example.
+Alternatively you can use the workflow example export_all_wf.json.
 Import this workflow and run the workflow for further exports.

 #### 2.)
 Workflow UI Import
-cooming soon
+coming soon

 #### 3.)
 Monaco
-cooming soon
+coming soon